-Tim Lindgren is a PhD Candidate and Teaching Fellow at Melbourne Law School, as well as a member of the Institute for International Law and the Humanities (IILAH).
+Tim Lindgren is a PhD candidate at Melbourne Law School and a member of the Institute for International Law and the Humanities (IILAH).
+In 2022, he is also a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge.

-He researches in the field of international law, with a focus on international law and the environment, peoples’ tribunals and decolonisation.
-He is particularly concerned with postcolonial and decolonial theory, postdevelopment and legal forms of struggle that manifest outside or beyond formal spaces of law.
+He researches and teaches in international law, and is located within the broader field of law and the humanities.
+He is particularly concerned with international law and the environment, peoples’ tribunals, colonialism and the performance of law in informal spaces, including histories of development and international law.
 His doctoral project examines the International Rights of Nature Tribunal, and the relationship between the Tribunal and international law.

-Tim is part of the Editor Team for the Journal of Human Rights and the Environment.
-He has published with Critical Legal Thinking, the Journal of Postcolonial Studies, the International Journal of Human Rights, the Journal of World Systems Research and Perspectives on Global Development and Technology, amongst others.
+Tim is an Assistant Editor for the Journal of Human Rights and the Environment.
+He has published articles, book chapters and essays with the Griffith Law Review, the Journal of Postcolonial Studies, the International Journal of Human Rights, Critical Legal Thinking, the Journal of World Systems Research and Perspectives on Global Development and Technology, amongst others.
 In 2019, Tim also contributed to Friends of the Earth Australia’s economic justice collective legal team.
-Prior to commencing his doctorate, Tim competed for the Swedish Alpine National Team for several years.
+Prior to commencing his doctorate, Tim competed in the Alpine World Cup and European Cup for the Swedish Alpine National Team for several years.

-He holds a BA in Global Studies (Summa Cum Laude) from Westminster College, and a Master in International Law (Distinction) from the School of Oriental Studies (SOAS), where he was awarded best overall course performance.
+He holds a BA in Global Studies (Summa Cum Laude) from Westminster College, and a Master in International Law (Distinction) from the School of Oriental Studies (SOAS), where he was awarded Best Overall Course Performance for Master in International Law.